Emperor Jianwen of Jin: During Emperor Mu's reign

-In November 344, another nephew of Sima Yu, Emperor Kang (Emperor Cheng's younger brother), died, and was succeeded by his infant son Emperor Mu.
+In November 344, Sima Yue died after reigning for about two years, and was succeeded by his infant son Emperor Mu.
 Emperor Mu's mother Empress Dowager Chu became regent, but she largely followed the advice of prime minister He Chong (何充).
 As it was customary, at this point of Jin history, for there to be two prime ministers, He Chong recommended Empress Dowager Chu's father Chu Pou (褚裒), who declined and recommended Sima Yu instead.
-He Chong and Sima Yu thus shared the prime minister responsibilities until He Chong's death in 346.
-He Chong was replaced by Cai Mo.
+He Chong and Sima Yu thus shared the prime minister responsibilities until He Chong's death in 346; He Chong was replaced by Cai Mo.

-In 347, after the ambitious general Huan Wen, without the imperial government's approval, carried out a campaign against and destroyed Cheng Han, annexing Cheng Han territory to Jin, the imperial government became apprehensive that Huan would use this opportunity to take over.
+In 347, after the ambitious general Huan Wen, without the imperial government's approval, carried out a campaign against and destroyed Cheng-Han, annexing Cheng Han territory to Jin, the imperial government became apprehensive that Huan would use this opportunity to take over.
 Sima Yu thus invited the official Yin Hao, who was considered able, to join him and Cai in making important decisions, to counter Huan's influence.
 In 350, after Cai had repeatedly declined greater honor conferred him by the emperor, Yin accused Cai of disrespecting imperial authority and had him removed, seizing more power than he had before.

-In 348, Sima Yu's heir apparent Sima Daosheng (司馬道生), who was described as careless and frivolous, was accused of unspecified crimes, and he was deposed and imprisoned, and died in imprisonment.
+In 348, Sima Yu's heir apparent Sima Daosheng (司馬道生), who was described as careless and frivolous, was accused of unspecified crimes; he was deposed and imprisoned, and died in imprisonment.
 Sima Yu's wife and Sima Daosheng's mother, Princess Wang Jianji (王簡姬), also died in distress.
-(She might have also been imprisoned prior to her death) His other sons, one by Princess Wang and three by various concubines, died early, and he was left without an heir, and his concubines were not conceiving any more.
-He retained a magician to look at his concubines to see which one could conceive an heir, and the magician looked at all of them and opined that none was destined to give him an heir—but then he saw a dark-skinned maid who was working with textiles, who was derogatorily referred to as a Malay, named Li Lingrong, and he, in surprised, yelled out, "She is the one!"
-Sima Yu therefore took her as a concubine, and they had two sons: Sima Yao in 352 and Sima Daozi in 353.
+(Note: Princess Wang might have also been imprisoned prior to her death.
+She was from the Wang clan of Taiyuan; her father Wang Xia (王遐) was a generation removed from Wang Chang's great-grandson Wang Shu.
+Wang Xia was probably a cousin of Wang Shu's father Wang Cheng (also known as Wang Donghai).)
+His other sons, one by Princess Wang and three by various concubines, died early, and he was left without an heir, and his concubines were not conceiving any more.
+He retained a magician to look at his concubines to see which one could conceive an heir, (Note: Sima Yu was 40 in c.360.) and the magician looked at all of them and opined that none was destined to give him an heir—but then he saw a dark-skinned maid who was working with textiles, who was derogatorily referred to as a Malay, (Note: The original term used was "Kunlun".) named Li Lingrong, and he, in surprised, yelled out, "She is the one!"
+Sima Yu therefore took her as a concubine, and they had two sons: Sima Yao in 362 and Sima Daozi in 363.
 Sima Yao was subsequently named heir apparent.